 The reported exchanges and training were supported through the Embassy's Small Grant Program and through Grants to Individuals.
-All of the Embassy Bratislava's budget was dedicated to carrying out the Missions Strategic goals as outlined in its Integrated Country Strategy.
+All the Embassy Bratislava's budget was dedicated to carrying out the Missions Strategic goals as outlined in its Integrated Country Strategy.

 Agency Interagency Total USG

-Appropriation Transfers Funding
+Appropriatio n Transfers Funding

 \$59,336.00 \$0.00 \$59,336.00

-Foreign Governments Private Sector (U.S.) Private Sector (Foreign) Int'I Orgs Total Non-USG Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked
+Foreign Private Private Sector Int'l Total Non-USG Governments Sector (U.S.) (Foreign) Orgs Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked